-In the previous posts we had discussed about 5 Consideration Before Buy a Camera, 5 Reasons to Own a P&S camera, 5 Reasons to Own a Mirrorless Camera, and 5 Reasons to Own a DSLR camera.
-If you are going to buy yourself a Point and Shoot (P&S) camera, then congrats, you can start your photography journey immediately.
-However, if you are going to buy a Mirrorless camera or DSLR, then you must have at least one lens to pair with your camera before you can start shooting.
+IIn the previous posts, we discussed 5 Considerations Before Buy a Camera, 5 Reasons to Own a P&S camera, 5 Reasons to Own a Mirrorless Camera, and 5 Reasons to Own a DSLR camera.
+If you buy a Point and Shoot (P&S) camera, then congrats, you can start your photography journey immediately.
+However, if you want to buy a mirrorless camera or DSLR, you must have at least one lens to pair with your camera before starting shooting.

 So which lens should you buy?
 How to choose a proper lens for yourself?

 1. Kit Lens

 Kit lens, a standard zoom lens that comes with purchasing your new camera at a very low price.
 It covers the standard zoom range from 28mm to 70 mm in 35mm equivalent for normal daily usage.
 If you are new to photography, a standard kit lens is enough for you to learn all the necessary skills for photography.

 For any reason that you cannot or do not want to use the kit lens, then you have two options: a zoom lens and a prime lens, and I will talk about them in the following points.

 2. Zoom Lens

 The zoom lens is well-known for its versatility.
 It covers various focal length within a single body, and it does extend itself for longer focal length or collapse itself for wide-angle shooting.
 The general zoom lens types are categorized as the table below:

 |Full-range zoom||28 mm – 300 mm|

 A standard zoom lens is enough for most daily usages.
 All these zoom lenses cover wider use, and they can produce better image quality than a standard kit zoom lens.